 Head Coach of Team USA Wheelchair Rugby Team Trusts BraunAbility

 "I used to say rugby was my everything.
-Rugby was my identity," he said, the phone slightly crackling as the connection was momentarily disrupted.
-James Gumbert, who most people know as "Coach," is the head coach of the Team USA wheelchair rugby team.
+Rugby was my identity," said James Gumbert, who most people know as "Coach," the head coach of the Team USA wheelchair rugby team.

 Team USA took home silver at the Rio Olympic games in 2016 after what is now being called by critics and fans alike one of the greatest games of rugby ever played.
 Coach is passionate about rugby and about his team.
-But his real passion in life is changing lives.
+But his real passion in life, much like BraunAbility, is changing lives.

-One memory comes to mind when I ask how he does that.
+One memory comes to mind for Coach when thinking back on the legacy he is building.
 It's the story of Austin.

 Wheelchair Rugby's Unlikely Hero